newtork/newtork.github.io/_posts/2016-12-17-Old-isdriven-istmobil-carsharing-platform.md

 {% include tags/hint-start.html %}
 Back when we started developing, we used `SVN` for version control, `Trac` for documentation, `Struts2` as backend framework under `Java` programming language run in a `Tomcat` application server.
-We used `H2` as a database service, connected via a `JDBC` driver to the `Hibernate` Entity-Relation-Mapper framework.
+We used `H2` as a database service, connected via a `JDBC` driver to the `Hibernate` Entity-Relationship-Model mapper framework.
 To manage source code, we applied `Maven`, for blogs and articles it was `WordPress`.
 {% include tags/hint-end.html %}

 Next to the webside, we implemented a web application for administration purposes.
 This administration software might be publicly released later in a simplified, abstract version.